CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Integration-Guide/Integrate-NetQ-with-Notification-Applications.md

 ### Create Channels

-Create one or more PagerDuty and Slack channels to present the notifications.
+Create one or more PagerDuty, Slack, or syslog channels to present the notifications.

 #### Configure a PagerDuty Channel